Kazakh raids into Russia

 The Kazakh-Russian conflicts of the 17th–18th centuries were a series of armed confrontations between the Kazakh Khanate and the Tsardom of Russia, later the Russian Empire, as well as their subjects: the Cossacks, Bashkirs, and Kalmyks.
-The raids were accompanied by mutual raids, looting, and the abduction of people into slavery.
+There were mutual raids, looting, and the abduction of people into slavery.
 The raids began during the reign of Tauke Khan in 1690 and continued intermittently until the end of the 18th century.
 Isolated raids also occurred in the early and late 19th century.

 Background

 In 1687, for the first time after a long hiatus, attempts were made to renew diplomatic relations between the Kazakh Khanate and the Tsardom of Russia.
 Tauke Khan sent an embassy to Tobolsk, led by the Tashim Batyr, bearing gifts and a letter to Moscow.
 The embassy aimed to restore previous political and trade ties.
 The next embassy was sent in 1689-1690, headed by Tumanchi Batyr.
 However, no agreements were signed.
 Despite Tauke Khan's efforts to establish relations with the Russian Tsardom, Kazakh raids on Russian subjects began.
 For instance, during the winter of 1689/1690, a raid was carried out on a Russian merchant caravan led by Kashka.
 Tauke denied his involvement and promised to capture and punish the raiders.

 According to V. Ya.
 Basin, the causes of the conflict were frequent raids by Cossack communities on the Kazakh steppe, capturing a significant number of prisoners, cattle, and horses, as well as the advance of tsarist forces deep into Kazakh lands.
 Basin argues that "therefore, the Kazakh raids were not 'banditry' but rather an offensive-defensive tactic, stemming from the specific nature of their resistance to tsarism".
 R. D. Temirgaliyev believes that Kazakh khans claimed control over groups of Siberian Tatars, whom the Russian authorities, in turn, considered their subjects.
 Historian E. A. Abil suggests that the descendants of the nomadic subjects of the Khanate of Sibir, who later became subjects of Tauke Khan, viewed the pastures in southern Western Siberia as their ancestral territory and frequently raided Siberian settlements, merchants, and salt producers against the khan's wishes.